Minnesota Traffic Defense

 But in general, equipment violations will result in a fix-it ticket or a fine only.

-Most people want a traffic lawyer only for charges that affect their driver’s license, record and insurance.
+So most people want a traffic lawyer only for charges that affect their driver’s license, record and insurance.

 A traffic lawyer can help protect your drivers license.